digital-asset/ex-bond-issuance/README.md

 **Note:** If you change the DAML models locally, you need to run re-run this command before starting the application.

 ### Starting the App

+**Note:** Make sure you have built the application with Maven (see Build with Maven step)

 There are two options:

 #### Option 1: Start App with Docker

-1. Make sure you have built the application with Maven (see Build with Maven step)
-2. Type:
+1. Type:
 ```
 docker-compose up --build
 ```
-3. Open UI in a new browser tab with http://localhost:7500.
+2. Open UI in a new browser tab with http://localhost:7500.

 **Note:** If you run on Windows or MacOS, you may need to increase the memory limit of the Docker Engine in the preferences if you encounter a `java.lang.OutOfMemoryError: GC overhead limit exceeded` error.

-#### Option 2: Start App in Stand-Alone
+#### Option 2: Start App in Standalone

-Make sure you have built the application with Maven (see Build with Maven step).

 1. Start the DA Sandbox and the Navigator.
 Type:
 ```
-DAML_PROJECT="$(pwd)" daml start
+daml start
 ```
-The Navigator automatically opens in a new browser tab
+The Navigator automatically opens in a new browser tab with http://localhost:7500.

 2. Start the automation logic by starting bots.
 Type:
 ```
-java -jar ./target/bond-issuance-0.0.1-SNAPSHOT.jar -p 6865
+java -jar ./target/bond-issuance-0.0.1-SNAPSHOT.jar
 ```

 ### Stopping the App

 #### Stopping Dockerized Run
-1. Close the browser tab
-2. Stop the Docker containers or bots by pressing **Ctrl+C**.
+1. Stop the Docker containers or bots by pressing **Ctrl+C**.
+    (Alternatively, you can also stop it by typing `docker-compose down`.)

 #### Stopping Stand-Alone Run
-1. Close the browser tab.
-2. Stop the bots by pressing **Ctrl+C**.
+1. Stop the bots by pressing **Ctrl+C**.
-3. Stop the Sandbox: type:
+2. Stop the Sandbox: type:
 ```
-da stop
+daml stop
 ```

 ### Resetting the Prototype